Arc-Computer/arc-memory/docs/api/models.md

 Stores metadata about a graph build:

-- `schema`: The schema version of the build manifest
+- `schema_version`: The schema version of the build manifest
 - `build_time`: When the build was performed
 - `commit`: The commit hash at the time of the build
 - `node_count`: The number of nodes in the graph